vtex/shoreline/packages/raccoon-dev/README.md

 # @vtex/raccoon-dev

-This is the development setup for Next.js apps to run locally while accessing VTEX services, not necessarily within the Admin, like what Raccoon currently does.
-This is a standalone project that simply grabs the VTEX credentials from the `vtex` CLI and load them into the environment variables so that the Next.js app can access them.
+This library simply grabs the VTEX credentials from the `vtex` CLI, writes them on a hidden `.venv/.env` file and loads them into the Next.js application environment.

 ## Usage